codepath/android_guides/Book-Search-Tutorial.md

             docs = response.getJSONArray("docs");
             // Parse json array into array of model objects final ArrayList<Book> books = Book.fromJson(docs);
+            // Remove all books from the adapter bookAdapter.clear();
             // Load model objects into the adapter for (Book book : books) {
               bookAdapter.add(book); // add book through the adapter